 Growing up, the original Nintendo Game Boy is what got me into video games.
 The translucent Atomic Purple Game Boy Color was the spark that ignited my interest in electronics.
 Being able to see the circuit board made me wonder how it worked.
 I designed this circuit to recreate the original hardware while allowing the user to switch the game by reprogramming the ROM.

 Home Automation is one of my favorite topics.
-I’ve made an Arduino device to control water to a garden, a MSP430 device to trigger closet lights and disable them if the door doesn't close, a Raspberry Pi security system to alert me and take a photo of anyone entering the door, a device to turn on my coffee maker from bed, and a device to control lights remotely or via a switch.
+I’ve made an Arduino device to control water to a garden, a MSP430 device to trigger closet lights based on the door's position, a Raspberry Pi security system to alert me and take a photo of anyone entering the door, a device to turn on my coffee maker from bed, a device to control many bedroom lights via some buttons, and another project that automatically controls closet lights.

 I built a Printrbot 3D printer from a kit in college and have used it often to create cases for my homemade electronics or to fix broken objects.
 It feels like the future when you can design an object to fix something without ever leaving the house.